CodeReviewDAO/dxd_codereview/Reviews/645 - Smart Billing Platform Prototype/3 - Backend prototype with frontend/README.md

 # Install & Usage Testing Procedure and Findings

-The reviewer used an Ubuntu 22.04.2 LTS GitPod instance and a local Pardus 21.5 GNU/Linux local instance for local installations.
+In accordance with DEVxDAO's request, there will be no review conducted for the local build and installation procedures in this milestone.
+This exclusion was explicitly mentioned in the job posting and subsequently communicated with DEVxDAO administrators.
+Additionally, the reviewer is unable to assess the accuracy and reliability of the installation and execution documentation, despite the presence of detailed instructions in the repository.
+Therefore, both of these aspects will be designated as Not Applicable in the final assessment table.

 Usage testing was done on the servers provided by OP.

-There were some out of date warnings at the beginning for building the frontend, which can be easily fixed and does not affect the build process.

 ## Overall Impression of usage testing